martinhbramwell/Meteor-CI-Tutorial/Tutorial10_AutomatedDeployment/PrepareCIwithAndroidBuilder.md

 #### Prepare CircleCI with Android Builder

-Exposing the *ANDROID_HOME* variable in the build script poses no risks, but we **do** need to deliver secrets to the build if we want to sign our app package or log in to Meteor's servers.
+The ```machine:  >>  environment:``` section in circle.yml files is okay for non-sensitive variables, but we **must** be able to deliver secrets to the build, if we want to sign our app package or log in to Meteor's servers.
 CircleCI allows <a href="https://circleci.com/docs/environment-variables" target="_blank">private variables</a> to be created for each project <a href="https://circleci.com/docs/api#add-environment-variable" target="_blank">via the REST API</a> or on line by the logged in owner.

 In this step we append a new ```deployment``` section to our ```circle.yml``` with a call to ```build-android-apk.sh```, as documented <a href="https://circleci.com/docs/configuration#deployment" target="_blank">here</a>.